Two months ago, the Sumos were sitting around having tacos and whiskey (typical lunch here), and a question came up:

 Nat Likes Tea it is.

-With the topic in mind, I’d come up with an initial list of articles that I could write, and keep them all in a spreadsheet (get the completed one here).
+With the topic in mind, I’d come up with an initial list of articles that I could write, and keep them all in a spreadsheet.

 By doing this, I can make sure that I’m writing about the best topics to go after, not just picking things willy-nilly.
 The first couple ideas I have might be fine, but by spending some time to put all the options out there I can be sure that I’m spending my time as effectively as possible.